Goose GossageRichard Michael Gossage

 A rookie relief pitcher with the White Sox in 1972, Gossage established himself as a premier closer by the mid-1970s.
 After spending 1976 as a starting pitcher, he was traded to the Pirates, where he began a 12-year streak of double-figure save totals.

 “I love the feeling of coming to the ballpark every day and knowing I’ve got a chance to work,” Gossage said.
 “I’d go crazy as a starter.
 Imagine having a bad game and then having to sit around four or five days before you pitch again.
 You’d be thinking about it all the time.
 That would be terrible.”

-Free agency followed and Gossage signed a contract with the Yankees in November 1977.
+Free agency followed his one season in Pittsburgh and Gossage signed a contract with the Yankees in November 1977.
 His six years as the New York closer included four All-Star teams, 150 saves and a 2.10 ERA.
-He was also on the mound to finish to finish the 1978 playoff game against the Red Sox.
+He was also on the mound to finish to finish the 1978 American League East one-game playoff against the Red Sox.

 “We know before the game starts that he’ll be coming in in the eighth or ninth if the game is close,” said fellow Hall of Famer Carl Yastrzemski.
 “There’s nothing you can do.

 “Well, there is.
 You can try to have a big lead.”

 Signing a free agent deal with the Padres prior to the 1984 season provided immediate dividends for Gossage’s new ball club, as his 10 wins and 25 saves helped San Diego to its first-ever World Series.

 When Gossage, a nine-time All-Star, retired after the 1994 season he had built up quite a resume, finishing a 22-year big league career with nine different big league clubs.
 His lifetime statistics included a 124-107 record, 3.01 ERA, 1,002 games, 310 saves, 1,809.1 innings pitched and 1,502 strikeouts.